levkk/rwf/README.md

 }
 ```

-You can safely store the primary key of your users table in the session since it's encrypted.
+You can safely store the primary key of your users table in the session since the session is encrypted.
 The browser can't see this value, only the Rum server can.

 ## Configuration